 The need for a heart transplant can be traced to one of many heart problems, each of which causes damage to the heart muscle.
 The two most common heart problems are idiopathic cardiomyopathy (disease of the heart muscle without a known cause) and coronary artery disease (the buildup of plaque in the arteries of the heart).

 As the heart problem gets worse, the heart grows weaker and is less able to pump oxygen-rich blood to the rest of the body.
 Because the heart must work harder to pump blood through the body, it tries to make up for this extra work by becoming enlarged (hypertrophied).
 In time, the heart works so hard to pump blood that it may simply wear out, overcome by disease and unable to meet even the smallest pumping demands.
-Medicines, mechanical devices to assist the heart, and other therapies can sometimes help and even improve a patient's condition.
+Medicines, mechanical devices to assist the heart, and other therapies (including stem cell therapy) can sometimes help and even improve a patient's condition.
 But when those treatments fail, transplantation becomes the only option.

 See also on this site: